Background pattern

 • cisapride (for gastroesophageal reflux)

-• Some types of diuretics that may cause a reduction in potassium levels in the blood, such as furosemide, hydrochlorothiazide, indapamide (used to treat edema, high blood pressure).
+• Some types of diuretics that can cause a reduction in blood potassium levels, such as furosemide, hydrochlorothiazide, indapamide (used to treat edema, high blood pressure).

 Avoid grapefruit juice during treatment with Apredonav.